cepdnaclk/e15-4yp-Accelerating-Adaptive-Banded-Event-Alignment-Algorithm-with-OpenCL-on-FPGA/docs/README.md

 ---

 ## Abstract
 Nanopore sequencing is a third-generation sequencing technology that can analyze long DNA, RNA fragments in real-time.
 It measures the change in electrical current as nucleic acids pass through a protein nanopore.
 The Nanopolish software package utilizes the aforementioned signal level changes to obtain useful results in oxford nanopore DNA sequencing.
 Adaptive Banded Event Alignment (ABEA) is a dynamic programming algorithm used in nanopolish software packages to polish sequencing data and identify nano-strand nucleotides such as measuring DNA methylation.
-Prior investigations show that ABEA consumes 70% of total CPU time in nanopolish.
+Prior investigations show that ABEA consumes 70\% of total CPU time in nanopolish.
+Thus, optimizing the ABEA algorithm is vital for nanopore sequencing applications.
+Previous work has deployed accelerated version of ABEA on GPUs using CUDA and has gained improvements on execution time but with high power requirement.
+With the advancements of HLS (High-Level Synthesis) tools, FPGAs (Field Programmable Gate Arrays) are emerging as accelerators in the field of high performance computing that gives reasonable runtime performance while consuming less power.
-Thus, we identified optimizing the ABEA algorithm as vital for nanopore sequencing applications.
-OpenCL(Open Computing Language) is currently one of the fastest-growing high-level synthesis frameworks in the FPGA domain.
+% OpenCL (Open Computing Language) is currently one of the fastest-growing HLS frameworks in the FPGA domain.
 OpenCL enables programming in high-level languages such as C, C++ and those programs are converted to run on heterogeneous CPU, GPU, and FPGA systems.
-In this study, we parallelize and optimize the implementation of the ABEA algorithm to run efficiently on FPGAs using OpenCL
+In this work, we induce a modified version of ABEA for FPGAs using OpenCL.
+We experimentally identify and adapt optimization techniques to achieve better performance on DE5-net FPGA.
+We show that our implementation is able to archive  energy consumption of 43\% of the previous implementation of ABEA on GPU (f5c).
+Further, we present performance comparison of our implementations with other different implementations on different platforms in terms of execution time and energy consumption.
 ## Related works

 ## Methodology